timmcginley/41934/Schedule/03/README.md

 ### Activity

-1. Select the file for the discipline you want to work with based on your [focus area].
+Select the file for the discipline you want to work with based on your [focus area].

+### Content
 2. ___ Introduction to [MarkDown](/41934/Concepts/MarkDown)
 1. ___ [BPMN](/41934/Concepts/BPMN)
 2. ___ [UCM](/41934/Concepts/UCM)